 While Franz’s politics were undoubtedly conservative, he was no warmonger and certainly nobody’s fool.
 He often rejected demands for strong action or the deployment of the imperial army, the interests of which he guarded jealously.

 Historians like Lewis Namier suggest that Franz Joseph was a reluctant ruler; he was afraid of big decisions and decisive orders, in case they turned out to be wrong:

 “Lonely, never sure of himself, and very seldom satisfied with his own performance he worked exceedingly hard from a compelling sense of duty, but without deriving real satisfaction from his work.
 Shy, sensitive and vulnerable, and apprehensive that he might cut a poor or ridiculous figure, he took refuge in a still and lifeless formalism, which made him appear wooden, and in a spiritual isolation, which made him seem unfeeling or even callous.
 He could not, and would not ‘improvise’: everything had to be fixed beforehand and no freedom was given to thought or to impulses.”

-1. The Austro-Hungarian Empire was a dual monarchy, formed by a merger of the two older states in 1867.
+1. The Austro-Hungarian Empire was, in fact, a dual monarchy.
+It was formed by a merger of the two older kingdoms in 1867.

-2. Though Austrians were dominant, the empire housed many different ethnic and language groups.
+2. Though Austrians were dominant in the royal family, aristocracy and military command, the empire housed many different ethnic and language groups.

-3. Like Germany, went through a significant period of industrial growth and modernisation in the late 1800s.
+3. Like Germany, Austria-Hungary went through a significant period of industrial growth and modernisation in the second half of the 1800s.

-4. Its government, led by Emperor Franz Josef, was autocratic and dominated by aristocrats and militarists.
+4. The Austro-Hungarian government, which was led by Emperor Franz Joseph, was autocratic and dominated by aristocrats and militarists.

 5. Austria-Hungary had a powerful modernised army, though its effectiveness was undermined by internal political and ethnic divisions, such as language barriers between officers and their men.